open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-and-configuration.md

     - Select `Community` from `Select Nation/Community`drop-down
     - Select `vi` from `Nation(s)` drop-down
     - Use your GitHub username as `Name` so we can locate you on Virtual Intern nation. (`Name` must be unique on the nation side, if you have configured `planet` using your GitHub username before, please add a letter or digits to the end of your original username.)
-    - `Code` is not editable and it will be automatically filled
+    - `Code` is not editabl e and it will be automatically filled
 - Fill out contact details
 - Click `Submit` and let us know in the Gitter chat <!-- so we can accept your community registration on VI Nation -->